Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 The Lost Captain

-The biggest town in the Huon Valley is Huonville, about 40 minutes drive from Hobart.
-As you drive south down its main street you’ll see The Lost Captain on your right, just before you cross the Huon River.
-This refurbished restaurant and taphouse serves up incredible food daily (with breakfast on weekends) with an extensive menu of small and large plates incorporating local produce – from Bruny Island oysters to Poolish sourdough made in Cygnet to carrots grown in Gardners Bay, slathered in curry butter.
+The largest town in the Huon Valley, Huonville, is about a 40-minute drive from Hobart.
+As you head south along its main street, you’ll find The Lost Captain on your right, just before crossing the Huon River.
+This refurbished restaurant and taphouse serves exceptional food daily, with breakfast on weekends, and a menu featuring small and large plates made from local produce—from Bruny Island oysters to Poolish sourdough made in Cygnet, to carrots from Gardners Bay slathered in curry butter.
+Even the cocktail list highlights local ingredients, like the Tasmanian Pepperberry Margarita and Queen of the Huon with sloe gin.

 2-4 Short Street, Huonville